ApolloAuto/apollo/modules/localization/msf/README.md

   "We need to provide a detailed list to help users to set up their msf loclaization."

 ## Visualization Tool
-  We provide an offline visulazation tool which can show localization map, point cloud, ....
+  We provide an offline visulazation tool which can show localization map, point cloud, horizontal position and variance circle of LiDAR-localization, Gnss-localization, and fused localization results.
+Since this visualization tool is an offline version, you need to record rosbag and use our script (`msf/local_tool/monitor_data_exporter.py`) to decode it to pcd and pose files.

   How to use visulaizaiton tool? @Li Hao